zhengjunyao-work/arc24/docs/modeling/Iteration_16_next_steps.md

 This work because we can create new tasks by concatenating different transformations.
 If we create code to synthesize new tasks, one way to generate a great number of tasks quickly is to compose different transformations to create new tasks.
+So given an existing ARC task we can create a new one by applying a new transformation.

 We could apply reversible augmentations on the inputs or in the outputs.
 F.e. we could apply: